jsk-herman/paper-jsk/README.md

 website.
 So, if you find something broken & a feature needing some improvement, don't hesitate to make a PR on [Jarmos-san's repo](https://github.com/Jarmos-san/blog).
 All suggestions & PRs to improve this project are appreciated.

-Or, perhaps you're just looking to get your feet wet in the open-source community.
-Then this site will be a perfect opportunity for you.
-Besides, there's a reason why I've open-sourced this personal website! :wink:

 There's a comprehensive guideline in the [CONTRIBUTING.md](https://github.com/Jarmos-san/blog/blob/main/.github/CONTRIBUTING.md) document.
 Refer to it for more details on contributing to the project.

 ### :eyes: Issues

-In case of a bug report, bugfix or a suggestion, please feel free to open an issue following the respective templates
+In case of a bug report, bugfix or a suggestion, please feel free to open an issue following the respective templates on [Jarmos-san's project](https://github.com/Jarmos-san/blog)

 - [Bug Report](https://github.com/Jarmos-san/blog/blob/main/.github/ISSUE_TEMPLATE/bug-report.md)
 - [Discussion](https://github.com/Jarmos-san/blog/blob/main/.github/ISSUE_TEMPLATE/discussion.md)